Last Updated: 2017

 - To learn the traditional Fisherian methodology as well as

-alternative techniques such as resampling, Bayesian inference, and
+alternative techniques such as resampling, Bayesian inference,

-exploratory data analysis.
-In the future, learners should understand
+future, learners should understand

 merits and shortcomings of each school and apply the appropriate

 technique according to different research problems and data structures.

 - Aiken, L. S., West, S. G., Sechrest, L., & Reno, P. R. (1990).

 Graduate training in statistics, methodology, and measurement in